danmayer/coverband/README.md

   config.ignore            = ['vendor','lib/scrazy_i18n_patch_thats_hit_all_the_time.rb']
   # Since rails and other frameworks lazy load code.
 I have found it is bad to allow
   # initial requests to record with coverband.
 This ignores first 15 requests
+  # NOTE: If you are using a threaded webserver (example: Puma) this will ignore requests for each thread
   config.startup_delay     = Rails.env.production? ?
 15 : 2
   # Percentage of requests recorded
   config.percentage        = Rails.env.production? ?
 30.0 : 100.0